UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 **Nested specs**

-It is allowed for specs to reference other specs internally.
+Specs can reference other specs internally.
 This allows making complex widget structures composed of smaller widgets when you want the small widgets to be externally customizable.

 In this example we use the `text` spec as a component of a simple `button` spec:
 ```json